Education

 A. Erasmus+

-• Cooperation between institutions and exchange of good practices;
+- Key action 2: Cooperation between institutions and exchange of good practice;

 Within the overarching architecture of Erasmus+, higher education assumes a central role.
 In the period 2021-2027, a minimum of 34.6% of the total budget of the Erasmus+ programme is reserved for higher education.
-Erasmus+ not only supports the mobility of students and staff in higher education, but also funds Erasmus Mundus Joint Master Degrees and Erasmus+ Master Loans.
+Erasmus+ not only supports the mobility of students and staff in higher education, but also funds Erasmus Mundus Joint Masters degrees and Erasmus+ Master Loans.

 The year 2018 saw the launch of the ‘European Universities’ initiative, with the support of the Erasmus+ programme.
 The initiative supports the creation of networks of higher education institutions in different Member States with a view to developing common strategies, enabling students to study in several EU countries and awarding European degrees.
-Following the 2023 Erasmus+ call, a total of 50 European Universities alliances have been selected, with 430 higher education institutions from all Member States and eight non-EU countries participating in the Erasmus+ programme.
-The initiative is on track to reach its goal of expanding to 60 European Universities alliances involving more than 500 higher education institutions by mid-2024.
+They encompass 65 European Universities alliances with more than 570 higher education institutions of all types, from all across Europe.

 B. Marie Skłodowska-Curie Actions